pixelmund/svemix/documentation/docs/01-loading-data.md

 One of the primary features of svemix is simplifying interactions with the server to get data into your svelte pages/routes, this happens by making use of `SvelteKit's` endpoints.

 > Svemix allows you to write your server-side code directly inside your .svelte files which lay under the routes folder.
-It will then generate the corresponding [endpoint](https://kit.svelte.dev/docs/routing#endpoints) for you.
+It will then simulate the corresponding [page-endpoint](https://kit.svelte.dev/docs/routing#endpoints) for you.

 ### Basics